 If you only want to live in Croatia for one year, then this option could be the right fit.
-It’s a great option for retirees and frequent travelers whom have the flexibility to move to a new country for a limited amount of time.
+It’s a great option for retired people and frequent travelers whom have the flexibility to move to a new country for a limited amount of time.

 Another benefit is that it is not “merit” based or tied to work contracts.
 One of the biggest catches is that there are some financial hoops.

-- At the end of the residence permit period, you must leave Croatia for 90 days (if you stayed 1 year) and 18 months (if you stayed for 2 years)
+- At the end of the residence permit period, you must leave Croatia for 90 days.

 - You must sign up for state health insurance once approved for your permit and pay 1 year of premiums for the previous year in addition to premiums for the current year.
 You can read more about health insurance here.